rooteduniverse1003/Android-Platform-NDK/docs/Architecture.md

 `$NDK/build/ndk-build.cmd`).

 A CMake toolchain file is included at `$NDK/build/cmake/android.toolchain.cmake`.
-For r23 and newer (and CMake 3.21 and newer) this toolchain file configures some default behaviors and then delegates to the [built-in CMake NDK support], which in turn allows the NDK to customize some internal behaviors via the hooks in `$NDK/build/cmake/hooks`.
-For older versions of CMake or the NDK CMake's built-in support is not used, but CMake support for the NDK is entirely implemented in the toolchain file.
-In NDK r23 and newer this legacy method is preserved in `android-legacy.toolchain.cmake`.
+This toolchain file configures some default behaviors and then delegates to the [built-in CMake NDK support], which in turn allows the NDK to customize some internal behaviors via the hooks in `$NDK/build/cmake/hooks`.
+For some configurations, CMake support for the NDK is entirely implemented in `android-legacy.toolchain.cmake`.
+Which toolchain is used by default depends on both the NDK and CMake version, as we will default to the legacy toolchain file when the new toolchain file has known regressions.
+To determine which behavior is the default for a given NDK, check the fallback condition in `android.toolchain.cmake`.

 [built-in CMake NDK support]: https://cmake.org/cmake/help/latest/manual/cmake-toolchains.7.html#cross-compiling-for-android